anyeZHY/2021-CS231n/README.md

 #### 结语

-<center>“But research into CNN architectures is still flourishing.” </center>
+- “But research into CNN architectures is still flourishing.”